Table of Contents

 • 529 plans owned by parents or students are considered assets when calculating financial aid eligibility and this can reduce aid somewhat.

-• Beginning in the 2024–2025 academic year, withdrawals from grandparent-owned 529 plans no longer count as student income on the FAFSA.
+• Withdrawals from grandparent-owned 529 plans no longer count as student income on the FAFSA.

 • Despite potential financial aid impacts, saving with a 529 plan can help cover gaps between aid and actual college costs.

-That's a common question many parents may ask.
-It's no secret that the costs of higher education have risen dramatically over the years.
-Today, most families need some sort of financial aid to cover the costs of room, board and education.
+That’s a common question many parents ask.
+The cost of higher education has risen over the years.
+Today, many families need some type of financial aid to help cover tuition, room, and board.

-To help save for these future costs, some parents turn to 529 savings plans.
-A 529 plan can be set up while your child is still young to help cover qualified educational expenses down the road.
+To prepare for these future costs, some parents use 529 savings plans.
+A 529 plan can be set up while your child is still young to help cover qualified education expenses later.
 But does a 529 plan count against financial aid?
-Here's some information to consider.
+Here is what to know.

 What Is a 529 Plan?

-One reason people often consider 529 savings plans is because contributions have the potential for tax-deferred growth.
-If the money is spent on qualified education expenses, you do not have to pay state or federal income tax.
-These expenses can include:
+One reason people often consider 529 savings plans is the potential for tax-deferred growth.
+If the funds are used for qualified education expenses, withdrawals are not subject to federal or state income taxes.
+These expenses may include:

 • Tuition and fees